by Texas Homesteader ~

 Making Liquid Stevia

-Here’s an even easier way I’ve read about to use your Stevia plant – liquid Stevia.
+Here’s an even easier way I’ve read to use your Stevia plant – liquid Stevia.
 I watched a video from Whole Lifestyle Nutrition about making liquid Stevia.

 She just measured 1/4 cup Stevia powder and added 1 cup warm filtered water, shaking thoroughly.
 Then she let it sit out 24 hours to allow it to infuse. (although I’ve read elsewhere that it needs gentle non-boiling heat to properly infuse)